ChaosDynamix/Arcadia/docs/07_display/DSP1a__nvidia.md

 [Return to Desktop environment display driver](/Andromeda/desktop-environment/display-driver/){: .btn .btn-purple }

-# Desktop environment display driver with Nvidia
+# Display driver for Nvidia
 {: .no_toc}

 ## Table of contents